aks5bx/MultiModal-Knowledge-Graph/README.md

 # Multimodal Graph Induction: Project Respository

 This is the project repository for Team A within the NYU-Zillow Capstone collaboration.
 The code in this repository was produced by Adi Srikanth, Andre Chen, David Roth, and Tanya Naheta.
-The code is built on proprietary information provided by Zillow Group.
+This project was originally built on proprietary information provided by Zillow Group.
+As such, all data from Zillow has been omitted from this public repository, and we provide results on a similarly formatted open-source multimodal dataset ([MSCOCO](https://cocodataset.org/#download)) instead.

-This project was sanctioned and facilitated by the NYU Center for Data Science.
+This project was sanctioned and facilitated by the NYU Center for Data Science with mentorship from the Zillow Applied Science team.

+# Executive Summary

+Multimodal graph-based learning approaches can facilitate a better search experience at Zillow, whose data consists of listing images, descriptions, and other metadata.
+We aimed to use GraphSAGE, an inductive graph representation learning framework, to learn representations using CLIP-initialized node embeddings.
+Specifically, we trained a 2-layer GraphSAGE model using restricted fanout, mean aggregation, ReLU nonlinearity and batch normalization and experiment with three approaches for connecting new, previously unseen nodes to the training graph during inference.
+Finally, we evaluated updated node embeddings on a cosine similarity-based image-keyword link prediction task and compare their performance to link prediction using embeddings initialized from a fine-tuned CLIP-ViT/32 as a baseline.
+We found that increasing connections to keyword labels during training improved GraphSAGE performance relative to baseline, and note that on MS-COCO, a well-known research dataset with human-generated keyword annotations, GraphSAGE generally outperformed our baseline.

 # Setup and Environment Overview